openbmc/docs/sensor-architecture.md

 HWMon sensors are defined in the `recipes-phosphor/sensor/phosphor-hwmon%` path within the [machine configuration][7].
-The children of the `obmc/hwmon` directory should follow the children of the `devicetree/base` directory path on the system as defined by the kernel.
+The children of the `obmc/hwmon` directory should follow the path of either:

+1. The children of the `devicetree/base` directory path on the system, as defined by the kernel.
+The code obtains this from the OF_FULLNAME udev environment variable.

+2. If the device isn't in the device tree, then the device path can be used.

 As an example, the Palmetto [configuration][8] file for the ambient temperature sensor.